benhoyt/cdnupload/README.rst

 So if someone from New Jersey requests ``https://mycdn.com/style.css``, the CDN will almost certainly have a cached version in an East Coast or even a local New Jersey data center, and will serve that up to the user faster than you can say “HTTP/2”.

 If the CDN doesn’t have a cached version of the file, it will in turn request it from the origin server (where the files are hosted).
-If you’re using something like Amazon S3 as your origin server, that request will be quick too, and user will still get the file in good time.
+If you’re using something like Amazon S3 as your origin server, that request will be quick too, and the user will still get the file in good time.
 From then on, the CDN will serve the cached version.

-Because the files are heavily cached (ideally with long expiry ties), you need to include version numbers in the filenames. cdnupload does this by appending to the filename a 16-character hash based on the file’s contents.
+Because the files are heavily cached (ideally with long expiry times), you need to include version numbers in the filenames. cdnupload does this by appending to the filename a 16-character hash based on the file’s contents.
 For example, ``style.css`` might become ``style_abcdef0123456789.css``, and then ``style_a0b1c2d3e4f56789.css`` in the next revision.

 On one `website <https://giftyweddings.com/>`_ we run, we saw our **static file load time drop from 1500ms to 220ms** when we starting using cdnupload with the Amazon Cloudfront CDN.

 So you should use a CDN if your site gets a good amount of traffic, and you need good performance from various locations around the world.
 You probably *don’t* need to use a CDN if you have a small personal site.

-Using the `Amazon CloudFront <https://aws.amazon.com/cloudfront/>`_ CDN together with `Amazon S3 <https://aws.amazon.com/s3/>`_ as an origin server is a great place to start -- like other AWS products, you only pay for the bytes you use, and there’s no montly fee.
+Using the `Amazon CloudFront <https://aws.amazon.com/cloudfront/>`_ CDN together with `Amazon S3 <https://aws.amazon.com/s3/>`_ as an origin server is a great place to start -- like other AWS products, you only pay for the bytes you use, and there’s no monthly fee.

 Command-line usage